theprimarybrain/theprimarybrain.github.io/_posts/2024-07-19-What-Are-CVC-Words.md

 Let's start segmenting!
 To teach a child to segment a word, you will start by saying the word slowly and emphasizing each sound.
 Then, children will repeat the word back to you and break the word into individual sounds.
 I like to write out the word and place dots under each sound to point to as we segment.
 You can practice with a variety of CVC words to see if your students can identify the beginning, middle, and ending sounds in each word.

 ### Blending CVC Words
-Next, you are ready to teach blending cvc words to your students.
+Next, you are ready to teach your children how to blend cvc words.
 We first want to determine if our students can read the individual letter sounds contained in each word.
 Then, we can begin to blend sounds together to form a complete word.
-- Model Blending: Model how to blend sounds together to form a word.
+- *Model Blending*: Model how to blend sounds together to form a word.
 Slowly say each sound in a cvc word and then blend them together.
 For example, "c-a-t, cat."
-- Use Visuals and Gestures: Use hand movements or visual aids to show the blending process.
+- *Use Visuals and Gestures*: Use hand movements or visual aids to show the blending process.
 I like to have students tap the dots under each letter of the word and
-- Practice with Manipulatives: Use letter tiles or cards and have your students move the letters each time they say the sound.
+- *Practice with Manipulatives*: Use letter tiles or cards and have your students move the letters each time they say the sound.

 ### Repetition and Practice